 - women's health, including treatment for thrush, emergency contraception and pregnancy testing

-- children's problems, including nappy rash, teething, coughs and colds
+- children's health, including nappy rash, teething, coughs and colds

-Remember, collect repeat prescriptions from your daytime GP surgery before the weekend or a public holiday.
+You should collect repeat prescriptions from your daytime GP surgery before weekends or public holidays.
 GP out of hours will only provide repeat prescriptions in exceptional circumstances.

 If you're experiencing mental health difficulties, it is important to talk to your GP about your thoughts and feelings.
-Your GP will assess your needs and together with your GP you will be able to determine the best course of action.
+Your GP will assess your needs.
+Together with your GP you will be able to determine the best course of action.

 Mental health emergency